-Teaching in online spaces can be a balancing act.
-We are here because we want to find an effective and inclusive way to teach our subject, but we also have to spend time teaching the technology itself so that students can participate easily.
-This dual effort can sometimes be demanding, but we must remind ourselves that virtual worlds are part of a new literacy that can provide access to a wider community; we owe it to our students to be sure they are comfortable with it.
+Teaching in online virtual spaces can be a balancing act.
+We are here because we want to find an effective and inclusive way to teach our subject, but we also have to spend time teaching the technology itself to facilitate student participation.
+This dual effort can sometimes be demanding, but we must remind ourselves that virtual worlds are part of a new literacy that can provide access to a wider community; we owe it to our students to be sure they are comfortable with it..

 Not everyone understands what we’re doing.
 We need to explain to our colleagues that we are not just teaching in a “game;” we are allowing our students, particularly distance students, the benefit of meeting and working collaboratively in creative and immersive 3D spaces.

-This site is intended as a repository for information on teaching women’s and gender studies in Second Life, OpenSim, and other platforms.
+This site is intended as a repository for information on teaching in Second Life, OpenSim, and other platforms.
 If you have information that you would like to contribute, please contact elliebrewster at gmail.com.
-A fuller discussion of feminist teaching in virtual worlds can be found in my chapter on Second Life in Feminist Cyberspaces: Pedagogies in Transition (Cambridge Scholars Press, 2012)
+A discussion of my feminist teaching in virtual worlds can be found in my chapter on Second Life in Feminist Cyberspaces: Pedagogies in Transition (Cambridge Scholars Press, 2012)